FlexiUI-labs/flexi-report/library/README.md

 - **AI Integration**: Generate SQL queries using OpenAI integration for optimized database queries.
 - **PDF Export and Print**: Export reports as PDF files or print directly from the interface with configurable padding and layout.
 - **Drag & Drop Support**: Rearrange table headers and form elements using Angular CDK DragDrop.
+- **Page Configuration**: Customize page size (A4, A5, A6), orientation (portrait, landscape), background color, and fonts.
+- **Request Forms**: Define input fields like text, date, and select options to generate dynamic request forms for filtering reports.
+- **Data Binding**: Supports binding elements to API endpoints or manually entered SQL queries for dynamic content population.
+- **Excel Export**: Export report data directly to an Excel file.

 ## Installation